The Samsung Galaxy Fold 2's real name is the Samsung Galaxy Bloom

-We have already seen glimpses of the Samsung Galaxy Fold 2, Samsung’s upcoming competitor to the Motorola Razr.
-Now, thanks to these closed-door meetings, we also know the real name of the handset, and it is somewhat unexpected.
+Now LetsGoDitigal reports from their sources that this is a misunderstanding, and that Bloom remains the code-named for the device, while the actual name has not yet been revealed.

-The name was revealed to be the Samsung Galaxy Bloom, with the blurry slide above featuring the slogam “changing the shape of mobile computing.”
+They do however believe it will remain in the Fold series, but with a letter at the end, such as Samsung Galaxy Fold F or W.

-As the name suggests, men are not exactly the demographic for the handset, with the design apparently inspired by the shape of Lancombe’s make-up compact.
+They do however confirm the focus on female consumers, with the design apparently inspired by the shape of Lancombe’s make-up compact.

-Samsung will apparently be aggressively targeting women in heir 20’s to whom the design resonates.
+Samsung will reportedly be aggressively targeting women in heir 20’s to whom the design resonates.

-SamMobile also reports the handset will feature 8K video recording, to go along with Samsung’s 8K TV.s
+SamMobile has previously reported the handset will feature 8K video recording, to go along with Samsung’s 8K TV.s

 The other earlier leaked specs include: